qbi777/ticketing-platform-monorepo/README.md

 - Duration: 7 days from receipt
 - Stack: Next.js 15, NestJS/ExpressJS, Turborepo, Drizzle ORM, PostgreSQL

+**NOTE:** You are free to fork this repository, complete the assignment in your own fork, and **retain full ownership of your code**.
+Please just add me as a collaborator during the evaluation process so I can review your submission.

 ## What You're Building

 A full-stack event ticketing platform with dynamic pricing.
 Ticket prices automatically adjust based on time until event, booking velocity, and remaining inventory.